-Once device power switched off, all stored information is also removed so we can say IMDB not support “durability” of the ACID property.
+Once power switch off for device, all stored information is also removed so we can say IMDB not support “durability” of the ACID property.

-Most of the IMDB systems offer features like to take snapshots periodically and written to non-volatile media.
+Most of the IMDB systems offer features like to take snapshots periodically and write to non-volatile media.
 If system crash or fail, database Rollback to last completed transaction.